RetroPie/RetroPie-Docs/docs/Supported-Emulators.md

 * MAME
 * Sega Megadrive
 * Nintendo Entertainment System
+* Playstation 1
 * Super Nintendo Entertainment System

-Playstation 1 and NeoGeo are contained in the issues list for a future addition to the script.
+A NeoGeo emulator is contained in the issues list for a future addition to the script.